Red-Marina/Umbraco-Bulk-Relation/README.md

 If you install the NUGET package into your project and solution a User Composer will register the IBulkRelationService for injection into your own services.

-Alternatively you can new up the concrete BulkRelationService
+Alternatively you can new up the concrete BulkRelationService.